IngoScholtes/NETVisualizer/README.md

 - Node and edge sizes and colors can be conveniently and dynamically computed based on elegant lambda expression interface
 - No external dependencies except OpenTK (libraries included)
 - Fully documented: Each method and field is explained and in-method comments help you to understand and extend the existing code
-- Integrated, maximally demo that can be used as boilerplate code for your own project
+- Integrated, maximally simple demo that can be used as boilerplate code for your own project
 - Platform-independent, built on OpenTK, runs on Windows, MacOS X and Linux

 A screenshot of the OpenTK visualization window is shown below: